“ It might be summer but now is the time to seriously start looking at getting prepared financially for Thanksgiving and Christmas holidays.”

 When I pay for something, what I do is take all the change and put it in the piggy bank, this includes bills as well as change.
-Take for example buying lunch at Mcdonalds.
-If the cost for lunch is $8 and I give the cashier a $20, I put the remaining $12 into the piggy bank, which in my case is just a jar.
-I have found that after a number of months I can accumulate a few hundred dollars.
+Take for example buying lunch at Mcdonald's.
+If the cost for lunch is $8 and I give the cashier $20, I put the remaining $12 into the piggy bank, which in my case is just a jar.
+I have found that after several months I can accumulate a few hundred dollars.
 It's not significant but it does add up.

-I also have done this with my kids as a simple method to understand how savings works and how putting even just a little bit of money away can add up over time.
+I also have done this with my kids as a simple method to understand how savings work and how putting even just a little bit of money away can add up over time.

 2. Automatic Savings Plan

 This is another way I save for myself.
-I set up an initial weekly automatic savings plan in order to transfer money from my chequing account into my retirement savings account.
+I set up an initial weekly automatic savings plan to transfer money from my chequing account into my retirement savings account.
 Over time I have actually increased the amounts and today I have found automatic savings to be indispensable.
 It’s simply a great way to build wealth without really having to do anything.
 It takes care of itself.
 Today I now do automatic savings for “Back to School”, “Christmas'' and “Retirement”.
-However its unlimited to what you can save up for, you can save for vactions, a car, school, or down payment for a house.
+However it's unlimited to what you can save up for, you can save for vacations, a car, school, or a down payment for a house.

 3. Christmas Club Accounts

-Some financial institutions provide Christmas Club accounts to help people avoid the financial stress associated with holiday shopping and other related expenses like travel.
+A Christmas Club account is designed to help people save money and avoid the financial stress associated with holiday shopping and other related expenses like travel.
 Saving money throughout the year will ensure people are financially prepared for the holidays without getting into financial debt.